hashfarm/Gmod-Backdoor-Scanner/README.md

 - **Pattern Refinement**: Updated `vmt_patterns.txt` and `ttf_patterns.txt` to improve CharCode detection with the regex `[0-9]{2,3}(,[0-9]{2,3})*`.

 ## NEW Features (December 2025)
-The following features were added in this version:
+The following features were added by RRelicc in this version:

 ### New Capabilities
 - **GMA Archive Support**: Scan inside `.gma` addon files without extraction